Dotz0cat/walld/README.md

 ## Usage

 Walld is meant to be started by your xinit or started in your i3 config.
 It can also be started in a terminal as well.
+Values passed by arguments will take priority over values in the config.

 `$ walld`

+`Usage: walld [-c config] [-t time] [-s source]`

+A custom config can be passed with `-c`

+A custom time can be passed with `-t`

+A custom source can be passed with `-s`

+See Config section for more info

 ## Installation